Pembroke College, Oxford: Notable people

 Samuel Johnson was one of the college's more famous alumni, though he did not complete his degree (he was later awarded an honorary degree by the University); lack of funds forced him to leave Oxford after about a year and a half.
 Two of his desks and various other possessions are displayed around the college.
 He spoke fondly of Pembroke to his death, recalling especially the college's many poets, telling friends that 'we were a nest of singing birds.'
 James Smithson, whose bequest founded the Smithsonian Institution in Washington, D.C. (despite him never having visited the United States) was an undergraduate at Pembroke, under the name "James Lewis Macie"—he changed his name to that of his natural father after the death of his mother.
 In addition, Senator J. William Fulbright, who established the Fulbright Program, was a Rhodes Scholar at Pembroke in the 1920s.

-In more recent years, Pete Buttigieg, US presidential candidate and former U.S. Secretary of Transportation completed a graduate degree at Pembroke.
-Katharine Viner, the first female Editor in Chief of the Guardian Newspaper read English at Pembroke in 1990.
+In more recent years, Pete Buttigieg, US presidential candidate and former U.S. Secretary of Transportation, completed a graduate degree at Pembroke.
+Katharine Viner, the first female Editor in Chief of The Guardian, read English at Pembroke in 1990.

 Diplomacy

 Thomas Randolph, principal of Pembroke's precursor mediaeval hall, Broadgates, served as ambassador for Elizabeth I to Scotland from 1559, where he gained the friendship of Mary, Queen of Scots, until he was accused of supporting the rebellion of James Stuart.
 In 1568 he was despatched to Moscow to secure trading rights from Ivan IV, also known as Ivan the Terrible, gaining valuable access to Russia for English merchants of the Muscovy Company.

 More recently, John, Baron Kerr of Kinlochard, served as HM Ambassador to the United States from 1995 to 1997, before being appointed Head of the British Foreign and Commonwealth Office.
 Philip Lader served as US Ambassador to the UK from 1997 to 2001.
 Thus in 1997, both the US Ambassador in London and the UK Ambassador in Washington were former Pembroke students.
 Peter, Baron Ricketts was Head of the Foreign and Commonwealth Office from 2006 until 2010, before serving as British Ambassador to France for six years until his retirement in 2016.

 Additionally, two former chairmen of the Senate Foreign Relations Committee Senator Richard G. Lugar, (Republican), and Senator J. William Fulbright (Democrat), were students of Pembroke, between them chairing the Senate Foreign Relations Committee for a 27-year period.

-From Europe, the Prime Minister of Hungary, Viktor Orbán and Polish Foreign Minister Radek Sikorski MEP studied at Pembroke, as too did the Sultan Haitham bin Tariq of Oman and King Abdullah II of Jordan.
+From Europe, former Prime Minister of Hungary Viktor Orbán and Polish Foreign Minister Radek Sikorski MEP studied at Pembroke, as did the Sultan Haitham bin Tariq of Oman and King Abdullah II of Jordan.